JakeWeis/OCcurl/README.md

 ## OCCURL.sh
 Jake Weis, April 2020

-Downloading NASA OceanColor Data in bulk through a shell script (data access via curl).
+Download NASA OceanColor Data in bulk using a shell script (data access via curl).
 This script will search the entire NASA OceanColor database for files based on the specified search parameters.
 Instructions can be found here: https://oceancolor.gsfc.nasa.gov/forum/oceancolor/topic_show.pl?tid=3081

 ### Before using the script (only once):
 To get full access to the database, login credentials need to be provided.
 The best way to do this is to create a login file (.netrc) and a cookie file (.urs_cookies), by executing the following lines in the Mac Terminal (replace `<uid>` and `<password>` with your Ocean Color website user-ID and password):